ABOUT US

 Smiling woman with long blonde hair wearing a black sleeveless top, with a blurred plant background.

-• Classes: Rocket Yoga
+• Classes: Rocket & Dharma Yoga

 A smiling man wearing a black t-shirt stands indoors next to a tall potted plant.

-• Classes: Half Primary & Full Primary
+• Classes: Full Primary & Alignment + Awareness

 John has been practicing yoga since 2005, following a diverse array of mind-body practices that have included Tai Chi Chuan, Zen meditation, and Japanese tea ceremony.
 An IT professional by day, he appreciates yoga for the grounding quality it provides in everyday life.
 He was first introduced to Ashtanga yoga in 2010 and attended his first Mysore practice in 2013, maintaining a daily ashtanga practice since that time.
 He is grateful to his Mysore teachers who he has studied with over the years, including Tova Steiner, Keith Moore, Wendy McGrath, and Faith Scimecca.
 He has also maintained a parallel practice of Iyengar yoga over the years and sees it as a compliment to Ashtanga, each informing and deepening the study of the other.
 He is a registered yoga teacher through Yoga Alliance, completing 500 hours of training as well as hundreds of hours of additional study.
 John is also a devoted student and teacher of Sanskrit, believing the knowledge of the language allows for a deeper connection to the yoga tradition.

-• Classes: Mobility
+• Classes: Ashtanga Mysore Sub

 Jeselene’s yoga journey began in India while working in villages with women to promote maternal health.
 The physical practice was introduced to her by her host mother who practiced every morning and invited her to join.
 During the 4 months in India, her relationship with yoga began to flourish and once she returned to the states the practice took off.
 While practicing with Jeselene you can expect to have an open and grounded practice that will allow the mind to become more in tune with the physical body leaving it feeling clear and aware.
 Through the session, the focus will be placed on maintaining a stable energy throughout the flow and keeping a consistent rhythm of breath that will assist with identifying the areas of discomfort in the practice and everyday life.
 Jeselene has a special interest in making the practice accessible to all levels and bodies, as well as expecting mothers.
 Jeselene’s sessions pick from various styles of yoga that include Ashtanga, Dharma, and Yin.
 She is a 500hr RYT from Roots Love Yoga School Lead by Marie Belle Perez Rivera, along with other workshop training in topic such as anatomy, functional medicine, Ashtanga yoga and pre and post- natal.
 Jeselene practices Mysore Daily.
 She a mother to 3 beautiful girls and also holds a BA in Community Health & Biology and a Masters in Public Health.